andreasthoelke/dotvim/help.md

 # Terminal settings

 ## Alacritty
+update 2023-03

+i'm now using the MonoLisa font in the setting here:
 /Users/at/.config/alacritty/alacritty.yml

+it also displays italic fonts for scala data constructors.

+i keep using the old '0.10.0 dev' version of alacritty (see the about menu). bc/ the colors are more vivit. these old version are here:
+/Users/at/apps_bin/alacritty/

+i have now run this command in terminal to have slightly thinner font (but i can't see the difference) defaults write org.alacritty AppleFontSmoothing -int 0 unset this(?) defaults write org.alacritty AppleFontSmoothing -int 1

 Man alacritty
 :!alacritty - to open a new Alacritty MacOS App!/ window grt on "alacritty" will launch - alacritty